 By implementing a marketing attribution tool like Ruler, you can track every conversion type.
 And, even better, you can see which channels, campaigns and keywords are driving those conversions.

 Ruler will track the conversation and conversion and highlight that the PPC campaign drove the live chat conversation.
+In your CRM, you’d see this live chat conversion accurately attributed on a last-click basis to PPC.

 While John converted directly from your PPC campaign, this isn’t always the case.